Atlanta Assault and Battery Lawyer

 How Long Do You Go to Jail for Assault and Battery in Georgia?

-You might go to jail for assault and battery in Georgia, but you might not.
+You might go to jail for assault and battery in Atlanta, Georgia, but you might not.
 It all depends on what exactly happened in your experience and how serious the court finds your case.
 For example, if you’re found guilty of a simple assault or a simple battery, you could be staring headfirst at one year in prison.
 However, if you are convicted of aggravated assault or aggravated battery, you could be convicted of 20 years in prison.

 What is the Penalty for Assault and Battery in Georgia?